Exit rows can provide you much more comfort and legroom when flying economy on long haul trips but are they really better?

 PROS

-- More legroom, which means leg stretching flexing is possible.
-And there is no need to wake up your neighbors to go to the restroom or get something out of your carry on bag from the overhead locker.
+- More legroom, which means leg stretching and flexing is possible.
+Also, there is no need to wake up your neighbors to go to the restroom or get something out of your carry-on bag from the overhead locker.
 Personally, I find that a big advantage.

-- If you are taller than average, you’ll definitely like the legroom of an exit row seat
+- If you are taller than average, you’ll definitely like the legroom of an exit row seat, and you won’t have to worry about the person in front of you reclining their seat.

 - It’s a good option if you are in Economy and can’t afford the option of Business or Premium economy but still want at least some of the comfort.